Skip to main content

 BRIVIACT® (brivaracetam) CV is a prescription medicine used to treat partial-onset seizures in people 1 month of age and older.
 It is not known if BRIVIACT is safe and effective in children younger than 1 month of age.

-What Is BRIVIACT
+BRIVIACT

-BRIVIACT may:
+Why BRIVIACT

 • Some patients were also being treated with vagal nerve stimulation (VNS)